 You can easily check if a spare part is compliant by comparing the ID number in the NOx technical file with the number stamped on the part.
 If the numbers don’t match, then the part is not emission compliant.

-By purchasing OEM spare parts and carrying out maintenance according to the defined maintenance schedule, you will follow the class-approved process that ensures your engine continues to comply with the relevant environmental regulations.
+By purchasing OEM spare parts and carrying out maintenance according to the defined maintenance schedule, you will follow the classification and certification process that ensures your engine continues to comply with the relevant environmental regulations.
 If you choose to purchase non-OEM parts that are impacted by the MARPOL Annex VI regulations on air pollution prevention, you will need to demonstrate that the parts and your engine continue to meet the emission compliance standards.

 The best way to stay safe and compliant is to always follow the requirements set out in the NOx technical file.
 This file clearly states what can and cannot be done.